chase4926/PirateRPG/designdoc.md

     Different trade hubs with different commodities
     Possible dynamic market
     Trading as a profession
+    All weapons are sold for half the original price Commodity values are put into the island data folder
   ## Equipment ##
     Ship & player have two equipment slots,
     Each item equipped gives an ability